rust-lang/rust-by-example/examples/error/multiple_error_types/input.md

 }
 ```

 Using our knowledge of combinators, we can rewrite the above to explicitly
 handle errors.
+Since two different types of errors can occur, we need to
+convert them to a common type such as a `String`.

-In doing so, we convert both `Option`s and `Result`s into
+To do so, we convert both the `Option` and `Result` into `Result`s, and
-`Result`s, and map them to the same error type (`String`):
+then map their errors to the same type:

 {multiple_error_types.play}

+In the next section, we'll see an alternate method of explicitly handling these errors.

 ### See Also: